ScottLogic/OpenInferESG/README.md

 - Save me time wading through the noise to find the right signals to investigate

   **Process:**
-- To get started upload a Sustainability report PDF for an organistion.
+- To get started upload a Sustainability report PDF for an organisation.
 Be patient as a lot of processing is done initially (plan is to make this more efficient, async and notify the user when done)
 - Once the report has been analysed you can click a button to view it in the canvas or download it
 - You can then ask questions chat bot style.
 Behind the scenes InferESG works out whether to use data from the report, web searches, materiality documents, LLM generalist content or a mix
 - If you want to see how it's created its output to a question you can click a button and it will (at the time of writing) give you a JSON dump of what agent, queries and source URLs it has used - although the source URLs should also be included in the friendlier UI output